 If the toilet flapper leak is due to the flapper valve not sealing properly, clean it.
 Clean the flush valve where the flapper sits as well to remove any debris.
 Also, ensure the flush valve gasket is smooth enough to create a tight seal.

-If none of those hacks work or water flows intermittently but does not flow into the overflow, replace the flapper.
+If none of these hacks work or water continues to flows intermittently but does not flow into the overflow, replace the flapper.
 This is how to do it.

 How to replace a toilet flapper